favonia/cloudflare-ddns/docs/designs/features/lifecycle-model.markdown

 These boundaries should remain explicit:

-- detection discovers raw data; it does not decide mutation authority
+- detection yields admissible raw data for all in-scope resources; it does not decide mutation authority
-- derivation changes raw data into resource-specific targets; it does not mutate remote state
+- derivation defines admissibility requirements and changes admissible raw data into resource-specific targets; it does not mutate remote state
 - reconciliation mutates toward the desired steady state for this round
 - cleanup mutates under shutdown authority, not ordinary steady-state authority

 ## Extension Points

-- If future work adds more resource kinds, they should plug into this lifecycle by defining their derivation needs, reconciliation instantiation, and cleanup eligibility instead of inventing a parallel lifecycle.
+- If future work adds more resource kinds, they should plug into this lifecycle by defining their admissibility requirements, derivation needs, reconciliation instantiation, and cleanup eligibility instead of inventing a parallel lifecycle.
 - If target derivation stops being identity, update this note and the resource notes so the derivation boundary stays explicit.
 - If scheduling or startup ever become materially more complex, extend this note by refining phase boundaries instead of folding process-lifecycle rules into reconciliation notes.